 So here I am about to dive into a mud-oozing mini-volcano.
 I just climbed a few meters down a slippery ladder into the cone, and one of the attending village men grabs and pulls me into the thick cement-grey slurrie.
-Seconds later I’m floating on my back, effortlessly sliding accross the surface like a puck on ice.
+Seconds later I’m floating on my back, effortlessly sliding across the surface like a puck on ice.

-It’s a strange and intrigueing sensation floating inside Volcan del Totumo in Colombia.
+It’s a strange and intriguing sensation floating inside Volcan del Totumo in Colombia.
 Our guide claimed it sits on top of a special place on Earth where is no gravity.
 That is of course nonsense (though she seemed to believe it herself), but it’s true that you almost feel weightless inside.

 The mud shaft goes down a very long way so you can’t stand anywhere, but then you also don’t have to; the mud’s viscosity is just so that it holds you in place.
-If you submerge yourself you can move your body like you would under water, except there is more resistance.
+If you submerge yourself you can move your body like you would underwater, except there is more resistance.
 It’s a bit like scuba diving while also feeling stoned from the neck down.